isadoraspirov/private-chef/README.md

 ### Automatic Deployment

 Any changes pushed to the **main** branch on GitHub will automatically update the live website.
 This means once you push your changes, GitHub Pages will rebuild and republish the site without needing any extra steps.

+### Acknowledgements

+Thanks to my mentor, Brian Macharia and tutor, Thomas Cowen, for the guidance, feedback, and support that helped me complete this project.